 node --versionon the command-line.

 - npm v3.0 or later.
-This is usually installed automatically alongside the above.
+We currently recommend that you avoid using v5.x. npm is usually installed automatically alongside the above.
 You can check your npm version by running

 The following components are optional: